Energy

 15 projects

-In order to reach the 2035 target,15 projects are in the pipeline.
-Of those, three are in the process of being connected, three are planned for deployment before 2031, and nine are going through tendering.
-Le Maire added an additional 10 GW for tenders is also anticipated.
+To reach the 2035 target, 15 projects are in the pipeline.
+Three are in the process of being connected, three are planned for deployment before 2031, and nine are going through tendering.
+Le Maire added an additional 10 GW for tenders, which is also anticipated.

 The minister is keen for France to play its part, in both making offshore wind power more competitive and efficient, and in making sure it can be installed in six years.
 And at least half of the projects grow the European industry.
 This while at the same time being at the forefront of innovation, by allowing wind farms to be more powerful and able to be positioned further offshore.

-There is a growing concern about competition from Asia and in particular China when it comes to advancing offshore wind technology.
-In the past few years, Europe’s largest offshore wind developers have been in dire financial trouble dealing with this competition.
+There is a growing concern about competition from Asia, particularly China, in advancing offshore wind technology.
+In the past few years, Europe’s largest offshore wind developers have been in dire financial trouble due to this competition.

 The French offshore wind targets are a key component of the overall European Union (EU) targets to reach 42.5% of renewable energy share in final energy consumption by 2030.